"Griffiths really has developed his own style

 The live recording of the 2nd track of Rare View, Nocturne, was released as a single by Elkwood/SONY label through Native DSD.

-ANZCA Music Examinations sponsored Alan’s 2019 Victoria Rare View premiere at Tempo Rubato and was SOLD OUT.
+ANZCA Music Examinations sponsored Alan’s SOLD OUT 2019 Victoria Rare View premiere at Tempo Rubato.
 It featured Nicholas, Melbourne Opera Orchestra Concertmaster Ben Spiers and multi-award winning Australian cellist Gemma Kneale.
 This was the 4th premiere on a Stuart piano.
 The concert also featured Introspection repertoire chosen by ANZCA.

 Alan’s self-produced albums have received 5 glowing international reviews from some of the world’s top classical piano critics and he plans more albums.

 International opera star Paul Whelan will record Alan’s latest piece ‘Such a Fine, Sunny Day’, for ‘Land No More?’ at The Piano Centre for Arts in Christchurch New Zealand with Nicholas and NZ award winning pianist Anna Maksymova.